 Best Wide Angle Lenses

 Landscape photographers can certainly attest to the fact that they can not capture the essence of their location with the use of the wide-angle lens for their camera.
 As far as the D3400, whether you are shooting large landscapes or work as an architecture photographer, the Sigma 10-20mm EX DC HSM f/4-5.6 lens certainly provides the best performance for the price.
-This lens incorporated many useful features, like the HSM focusing motor that allows the auto-focus to operate smooth and quietly.
+This lens incorporated many useful features, like the HSM focusing motor that allows the auto-focus to operate smoothly and quietly.
 The 10mm focal means you can get the entire wide landscape in your picture, perfect for capturing those sunsets on the horizon or that long-range wildlife shot without any of the subject matter being cropped out.

 The Nikon 10-24mm 5G ED AF-S DX f/3.5-4 lens is a superior alternative, especially since it is manufactured by the same manufacturer.
 This lens has strong quality, low dispersion glass, and makes use of three lens elements with internal focusing.